Connect to the Internet via cellular/USB modem¶

 Changing the configuration will result in redialing.

-You can switch the Masking Mode between Block mode and Open mode.
-Then select the LTE bands, 5G NSA Bands and 5G SA Bands.
+Switch the Masking Mode between Block mode and Open mode, then select the LTE bands, 5G NSA Bands and 5G SA Bands.

 Note: Some SIM cards may have special usage restrictions, such as the need to use a special APN.
 If your SIM card can't be registered, please consult your network operator if it has special restrictions.